Tottori Prefecture

 Tottori Prefecture (鳥取県, Tottori-ken) is a prefecture of Japan located in the Chūgoku region of Honshu.
 Tottori Prefecture is the least populous prefecture of Japan at 538,525 (2023) and has a geographic area of 3507.13 km2.
 Tottori Prefecture borders Shimane Prefecture to the west, Hiroshima Prefecture to the southwest, Okayama Prefecture to the south, and Hyōgo Prefecture to the east.

 Tottori is the capital and largest city of Tottori Prefecture, with other major cities including Yonago, Kurayoshi, and Sakaiminato.
 Tottori Prefecture is home to the Tottori Sand Dunes, the largest sand dunes system in Japan, and Mount Daisen, the highest peak in the Chūgoku Mountains.

+Tottori prefecture has the lowest amount of population yet, it is the biggest coffee consumer per household in Japan.

 Etymology

 The word "Tottori" in Japanese is formed from two kanji characters.
 The first, 鳥, means "bird" and the second, 取 means "to get".
 Early residents in the area made their living catching the region's plentiful waterfowl.
 The name first appears in the Nihon shoki in the 23rd year of the Emperor Suinin (213 AD) when Yukuha Tana, an elder from the Izumo, visits the emperor.
 The imperial Prince Homatsu-wake was unable to speak, despite being 30 years of age.